bigwiv/Biopython-cn/chr8.rst

     >>> blast_frag.hit              # hit sequence, as a SeqRecord object
     SeqRecord(seq=Seq('CCCTCTACAGGGAAGCGCTTTCTGTTGTCTGAAAGAAAAGAAAGTGCTTCCTTT...GGG', DNAAlphabet()), id='gi|262205317|ref|NR_030195.1|', name='aligned hit sequence', description='Homo sapiens microRNA 520b (MIR520B), microRNA', dbxrefs=[])

-8.2??A note about standards and conventions
+8.2  A note about standards and conventions
 -------------------------------------------

 Before we move on to the main functions, there is something you ought to know about the standards ``Bio.SearchIO`` uses.
-If you¡¯ve worked with multiple sequence search tools, you might have had to deal with the many different ways each program deals with things like sequence coordinates.
+If youâ€™ve worked with multiple sequence search tools, you might have had to deal with the many different ways each program deals with things like sequence coordinates.
 It might not have been a pleasant experience as these search tools usually have their own standards.
 For example, one tools might use one-based coordinates, while the other uses zero-based coordinates.
-Or, one program might reverse the start and end coordinates if the strand is minus, while others don¡¯t.
+Or, one program might reverse the start and end coordinates if the strand is minus, while others donâ€™t.
 In short, these often creates unnecessary mess must be dealt with.

 We realize this problem ourselves and we intend to address it in